madhavmehndiratta/blog/_posts/2020-06-11-muzzybox-1-vulnhub-walkthrough.md

 nsctf@muzzy:~$ id
 uid=1004(nsctf) gid=1004(nsctf) groups=1004(nsctf)
 ```
 <p align="justify"> Next was the Privilege escalation, I found that the user cannot run any command as root.
 I remembered from the introduction that the root user was using sudo as well as bash with the ls command.
-So I thought that the path variables has some role to play in this and read the <b>$PATH</b> variable. </p>
+So I thought that the path variables had some role to play in this and read the <b>$PATH</b> variable. </p>

 ```r
 nsctf@muzzy:~$ sudo -l